 My research interest lies in the area of speech processing and machine learning oriented in biomedical applications and human health.
 I am particularly interested in tackling problems of speech and language processing that is motivated by practical needs in the biomedical and health domain.
 My current projects focus specifically on cutting-edge methods to screen for speech and/or cognitive disorders using data collected and interpreted by a computer.
 I have developed several new programs and tools for monitoring Parkinson’s disease, Alzheimer’s disease, Autism Spectrum Disorder (ASD), and Mild Cognitive Impairment (MCI); created devices that are better suited to distinguish between the human voice and background noise; and discovered more effective methods to accurately and robustly extract speech features employed in these applications.
 My conducted research and expertise addresses the need for early detection and monitoring of the above-mentioned disorders and uses the manifestations that are observed in patients’ speech to offer a wealth of insights.

-Courses: Advanced Topics in Machine Learning - Deep Learning, Automatic Speech Recognition
+Courses: Deep Learning, Automatic Speech Recognition

 I study ways to apply natural language processing techniques to a variety of biomedical problems, including clinical information retrieval, secondary analysis of electronic medical record data, and automatic assessment of neuropsychological disorders.
 My current projects include an automated tool for analyzing medical articles for use in systematic reviews, a novel communication platform for individuals with primary progressive aphasia, and an ongoing study of the linguistic patterns of children with autism.